Colored-Coins/cc-transaction-builder/README.md

 - `divisibility`       Number, how small is the smallest subdivision of the asset, calculated as 10^(-divisibility) (default=0).
 - `lockStatus`         Boolean, is the issued asset locked (can't be reissued) or unlocked (default=true).
 - `transfer`           Object[], array of transfer objects, each consists of:
   - `amount`           Number, amount of units of the asset to transfer.
   - `address`          String, address to send the assets to.
+- `flags`              Object, consists of:
+  - `injectPreviousOutput` Boolean, if true each input script will be its previous output script (default=false).
+  - `splitChange`      Boolean, split colored change and finance (BTC) change into 2 different outputs (default=false).
 - `torrentHash`        String, hex string of length 40 (result of metadata's torrent SHA1).
 - `sha2`               String, hex string of length 64 (result of metadata SHA2).